 - Loss of menstrual periods

-- Weight gain (Most women do not gain weight, but those that do gain an average of 4 pounds over a year.
+- Weight gain (Most women do not gain weight, but those that do gain less than 5 pounds.
 You can help maintain your weight by eating a healthy diet and getting regular exercise.)

 - Breast pain